-    Another unadjusted exit poll update: And now we have the unadjusted National Exit Poll (17,836 respondents) showing that Obama had 61%.
-And we have the unadjusted state exit polls (82,000 respondents) showing that he had 58.0%. once again, the exit pollsters and their benefactors in the mainstream media are hoisted on their own petard.
+Unadjusted exit poll update: The unadjusted National Exit Poll (17,836 respondents) shows that Obama had 61%.
+And the unadjusted state exit polls (82,000 respondents) show he had 58.0%.
+Once again, the exit pollsters and their benefactors in the mainstream media are hoisted on their own petard.

 It’s even worse this time around.
 The returning Bush/Kerry voter mix was 46/37%.
 Even if Bush won by the recorded 3 million votes and there was zero fraud in 2004, the mix implies that there were 12 million more returning Bush than Kerry voters.
 But if Kerry won by the unadjusted exit poll 52-47% (6 million votes) then there was an 18 million switch!

 5.2.
 What is wrong with the “impossible 43%” argument?

 It assumes that exit poll respondents accurately report whom they voted for in the previous election.
 In reality, exit poll respondents seem to have overstated their support for the previous winner in every exit poll for which I could obtain data, ten in all, going back to 1976.
 Lots of other evidence indicates that people often report having voted for the previous winner although they didn’t.
 Perhaps most telling is an (American) National Election Study (NES) “panel” in which people were interviewed soon after the 2000 election, and then re-interviewed in 2004.